In the guide

 - cattle must be accompanied by a valid cattle passport

-- a movement document must always accompany the movement of sheep, goats and pigs
+- a movement document must always accompany the movement of sheep, goats, deer and pigs

 - for journeys over 65 km the transporter must have the correct authorisation and certificate of competence